QueenieCplusplus/QuickGoThru/README.md

 2020.11/8 (1 day)

 do a cloud storage notification using Go app.

-# Big Query

-2020.11/7 (1 day)

-util google Big Data feature called Big Query.
+(Alternative to GKE, to run container easily.)

 # IAM